 Environmentally Friendly Bamboo

-Although it is often lumped in the wood flooring category, bamboo is really a grass that can regrow in about five years compared with 20 for typical wood flooring.
+Although it is often included in the wood flooring category, bamboo is really a grass that can regrow in about five years compared with 20 for typical wood flooring.
 Depending on how the bamboo is milled, it can look like a typical wood floor or have the distinctive look of natural bamboo.

 Bamboo flooring costs about $2 to $7 for the materials.
 That goes up to $6 to $11 for installation by either nailing or gluing.
 Some products have the click-in-place technology, making bamboo flooring a possible DIY project.